Why give?

 We change lives

-In the end, what we do is more simple and profound.
+In the end, what we do is simpler and profound.
 We change lives.
 Our students experience a transformation they rarely anticipate when they enroll.
 It’s not just about the final product; it’s what they learn in the process and how it changes them forever.
 In their words:

 "I feel so much more confident to explore other types of handwork now.
 I can see how the work ethic and measured practice that I’ve learned from woodworking applies to other things I do." - Student of 12 week Foundations of Woodworking